 Are you eligible?

-BreastCare is a program for Arkansas women funded with state and federal funds.
+BreastCare is a program for Arkansas women funded with state, federal, and Susan G. Komen funds.
 You may be able to get a free mammogram and Pap test if you:

 - are 40-64 years old

 - do not have health insurance (including Medicaid or Medicare)

 - have a household income at or below 200% of the federal poverty level